askeelad/peacock-api-test/README.md

 # Stripe Subscription Payment API

 This project is an Express.js API that integrates **Stripe Checkout** for subscription payments.
-It supports webhook handling for post-payment processing.
+It supports webhook handling for post-payment processing and uses JWT authentication with refresh token.
+It also fetches normal data from dummyjson and premium data from NewsAPI

 ## 🚀 Features

+- Sign Up and login using passportJS.
+- Handle authentication using jwt.

+- Subscribe and Unsubscribe to category
+- Retrieve content based on user's subscribed category
+- Access to premium content

+- Use **Stripe CLI** to test webhooks locally.
 - Create Stripe Checkout Sessions for subscription payments.
 - Handle Stripe webhooks to process payment events.
-- Use **Stripe CLI** to test webhooks locally.

 ---

 ## 📌 Prerequisites

 Make sure you have the following installed:

 - **Node.js** (v14+ recommended)